ComputationalMovementAnalysis/FS22/docs/W00_01_preparations.md

 Create a new *RStudio Project* (File > New Project > New Directory > New Project).

-1. Click on "Browse" and switch to *your equivalent* of the folder ``r week_rootdir`` (the project we are about to initiate will be be created in a subdirectory of this folder).
+1. Click on "Browse" and switch to *your equivalent* of the folder `C:/Users/yourname/semester2/Modul_CMA/week1` (the project we are about to initiate will be be created in a subdirectory of this folder).
 Click on "open" to confirm the selection
-2. In the field "Directory name", type ``r rprojfolder``.
+2. In the field "Directory name", type `week1-rexercise`.
 This will be the name of your RStudio project and it's parent directory.
 3. Check the option "Create a git repository"
 4. Click on "Create Project"